|

 day hikes and wilderness hikes where visitors can often view

 active lava flows.
+Visitors to

 Hawaii Volcanoes National Park have a unique opportunity to